polysource-projects/vodka/README.md

 * User opens `https://adviz.epfl.tools`, a website that requires EPFL authentication.
 * User clicks on `Login with EPFL account`.
-* User gets redirected to `https://vodka.epfl.tools?redirect_url=https://adviz.epfl.tools`.
+* User gets redirected to `https://vodka.epfl.tools?redirect_url=https://adviz.epfl.tools/vodka_callback`.

 ### Step 2: On Vodka's website

-* Vodka fetches the verified domains `https://vodka.epfl.tools/verified` (response e.g. `[adviz.epfl.tools, flep.ch]`)
-* Depending on the domain, Vodka shows a notice to the user that the domain is not verified during the complete flow.
+#### Auth-step 1: Checks for a valid JWT

+* Vodka checks whether there is or not a valid JWT stored in the cookies. (in this case, auth-step 2 is skipped)

+#### Auth-step 2: Gets a new JWT

 * Vodka asks for the user's EPFL email address (e.g. `john.doe@epfl.ch`).
 * Vodka sends a request to `https://vodka.epfl.tools/api/auth?email=john.doe@epfl.ch`.
 * Depending on the response, Vodka shows an error message to the user (e.g. `User not found`) or redirects the user to the code confirmation page.
 * Vodka sends a request to `https://vodka.epfl.tools/api/auth/validate?code=985718&email=john.doe@epfl.ch`.
-* Depending on the response, Vodka shows an error message to the user (e.g. `Invalid code`) or redirects the user to the ADVIZ website.
+* Depending on the response, Vodka shows an error message to the user (e.g. `Invalid code`).

+#### Auth-step 3: Redirects to the ADVIZ website

+* Vodka fetches the verified domains `https://vodka.epfl.tools/api/verify?domain=adviz.epfl.tools` to get the domain's verified metadata.
+* Depending on the domain, Vodka indicates to the user that the domain whether the domain is verified or not.
+* Vodka shows two buttons, `Accept` or `Deny`.
+* If `Deny` is clicked, the user is redirected to `https://adviz.epfl.tools/vodka_callback?vodka_error=denied`.
+* If `Accept` is clicked, the user is redirected to the ADVIZ website.

 ### Step 3: On the ADVIZ website (authenticated)

-* User gets redirected to `https://adviz.epfl.tools?token=JWT_TOKEN` (cf [JWT Data](#jwt-data)).
+* User gets redirected to `https://adviz.epfl.tools/vodka_callback?vodka_token=JWT_TOKEN` (cf [JWT Data](#jwt-data)).
 * ADVIZ's frontend verifies the JWT token and shows the user's details on their page accordingly.
 * If ADVIZ needs to perform some backend operations, it can verify the JWT token with Vodka's public key (cf [JWT Data](#jwt-data)).